 - For our neighbours: moonlit strolls in the grounds, and spoiling breakfasts in goosedown beds next morning

-- For others, the activities: horse-riding, electric bikes and clay-pigeon shooting (some need advance booking)
+- For others, the activities: tennis, electric bikes and clay-pigeon shooting (some need advance booking)

 - We enjoyed the smiley-but-never-smarmy service

 - When we first reviewed we found our dinner at the Gumstool a little disappointing, however, when we revisited in 2018 we had an excellent meal at the Conservatory